aalmiray/java-champions/site/documents/bylaws/bylaws.md

 A vote of "-1" carries significant weight against the nomination.
 Group members voting "-1" must provide a reason for their disapproval.

 ### Section 7: Results
-After the two-week voting period, the results are tallied.
+After the two-week voting period, the results are tallied:
 - Two negative ("-1") votes will disqualify a candidate.
 - A minimum of three "+1" votes are required to confirm a candidate as a Java Champion, and becoming a new member of the group.

 ### Section 8: Rights and Responsibilities
 Members have the right to attend meetings, vote on the Group matters, and participate in the Group activities.
-They are responsible for upholding the Group's mission and adhering to these bylaws.
+They are responsible for upholding the Group's purpose and adhering to these bylaws.

 ### Section 9: Renouncing Membership
 A member may renounce their membership at any time by submitting a pull request to update their status in the [Java Champions List](https://github.com/aalmiray/java-champions/blob/main/java-champions.yml) as renounced.
 In addition, the member must announce to our mailing list their intent to renounce membership to the Group.